WHAT IF IT HAD BEEN YOKO? by Tim Briffa

 The tour received ecstatic reactions, thanks to a career-spanning set that included previously unperformed Beatle tracks such as Happiness Is A Warm Gun, I’m So Tired and even takes on Paul’s Oh Darling and an electrifying Helter Skelter, proving he’d at last made peace with both him and his Beatle legacy.

-In 1990 the unthinkable happened when he and Paul got back together for an album of rock ‘n’ roll covers ‘the Return of the Nerk Twins’ – a reference to their teen moniker when occasionally playing pub gig as a duo for extra cash.
-Recorded over a weekend with a ‘no overdub and maximum of three takes’ rule, it turned out to be an unpolished diamond, featuring jokey banter, false starts and fluffed solos occasionally devolving into fits of infectious giggles.
+But in 1990, without even a press announcement, he and John reunited to make an album of rock ‘n’ roll covers entitled ‘the Return of the Nerk Twins’ – a reference to their early teen moniker when they’d occasionally play pub gigs for extra cash.
+Recorded over a weekend with a ‘no overdubs, no more than three takes’ rule, it turned out to be an unpolished diamond, featuring jokey banter, false starts and fluffed solos occasionally devolving into fits of infectious giggles.

 The album wasn’t a surprise to some Beatle maniacs.
 A bootleg dubbed ‘the Cocaine Tapes’ had recently surfaced of them jamming covers during the infamous Lost Weekend and according to a newly-released book, they’d discussed recording together, but like so many other potentially amazing projects, it had been nixxed by Yoko after they got back together.